Dave Lee Travis: Television

-Criminal conviction
+Conviction for indecent assault

 In October 2012, two former BBC employees alleged that Travis had sexually assaulted several women during his time at the BBC.
 One of the women, who was 17 at the time, claimed in the media after making a formal statement to police that Travis put his hand up her skirt in 1977.
 The other, presenter Vivien Creegor, claimed Travis "jiggled her breasts" when she was live on BBC Radio 4 in the 1980s.
 On 15 November 2012, Travis was arrested at his home by the Metropolitan Police as part of the Operation Yewtree inquiry.
 He was the fourth person to be arrested as part of the investigation.

 In October 2013, Travis was charged with 14 allegations of indecent assault and one of sexual assault between 1976 and 2008, relating to 11 female complainants aged between 15 and 29 at the time of the alleged offences.
 He pleaded not guilty and the trial began in January 2014 at Southwark Crown Court.
-On 13 February, Travis was found not guilty on twelve counts, and the jury failed to reach a verdict on the remaining two counts.
-Following the verdict, Travis told reporters "I do not feel like there is a victory in any way, shape or form.
+On 13 February 2014, Travis was found not guilty on twelve counts, and the jury failed to reach a verdict on the remaining two counts.
+Following the verdict, Travis told reporters: "I do not feel like there is a victory in any way, shape or form.
 On the contrary, I think you already know that I have been through a year-and-a-half of hell on this."
 On 24 February, it was reported that the prosecution was seeking a retrial on the two outstanding counts.

 On 28 March 2014, it was reported Travis would face another charge of indecent assault as well as the retrial on the two outstanding counts.
 On 15 April, it was reported he was facing another charge of indecent assault on a woman aged over 16 in 1995.
 He appeared at Westminster Magistrates' Court on 24 April, where he denied the charges.
 His trial began on 5 September at Southwark Crown Court.
-On 23 September, Travis was found guilty by a majority verdict of 10–2 of indecently assaulting a female researcher working on The Mrs Merton Show in 1995.
+On 23 September, Travis was found guilty of indecently assaulting a female researcher working on The Mrs Merton Show in 1995.
 He was found not guilty of indecently assaulting another woman while appearing in a production of Aladdin in 1990.
 The jury was unable to reach a verdict on a third charge from 2008, involving a journalist who visited his home.
 On Friday 26 September 2014 he was sentenced to three months in prison, suspended for two years.

 The Attorney General's office rejected four complaints that the sentence was too lenient.
 On 8 December 2015, the Court of Appeal rejected Travis's bid to overturn his conviction.

 As a result of his conviction, episodes of Top of the Pops that were presented by Travis are no longer repeated.